Pokhara Enduro Race 2023

 About the area

 The hill range has thick sub-tropical vegetation and a network of Natural tracks, making it ideal for Pokhara Enduro.
 The variation in terrain makes these trails a perfect destination for Enduro lovers.
-The two river systems fencing the eastern and western flanks of the hill demarcates the Natural endpoints of the race runs.
+The two river systems fencing the eastern and western flanks of the hill demarcate the Natural endpoints of the race runs.

 PLEASE PAY SPECIAL ATTENTION TO THE FOLLOWING RACE-RELATED